Chapter 24- The Healers Letters

 “After our first cancer patient showed no signs of the disease, Soria Clinics now finances my cancer research.
 We no longer need the king’s financial support.”

-The voice asked, “Are you concerned about Queen Noru, what she knows or not?”
+The disembodied voice asked, “Are you concerned about Queen Noru, what she knows or not?”

 Garcia admitted, “I am now.
 At the time, it did not occur to me.”

-The man continued, “But as for the moral issues with you resurrecting the Genghis Khan line, that conqueror already has millions of descendants the natural way.
+“Dr. Garcia, I have no moral issues with you resurrecting the Genghis Khan line, I think that conqueror already has hundreds of millions of descendants the natural way.
 Why would one more be a problem?

 “You mentioned Dr. Campbell.
-He seems to be doing well for himself, ignorant of these killing truths, no longer working as an independent contractor but a rising star as Zoser’s CTO.”
+He seems to be doing well for himself, ignorant of any killing truths and no longer working as an independent contractor, instead a rising star as Zoser’s CTO.”

 “You know a lot about us sir.”

-Then Garcia heard a metallic rustle.
+Garcia heard the metallic rustle again.
 “What’s that?
 It sounds like a spider.”